Aaron KnightLink Gap Analysis

 A Link Gap Analysis is an off page audit designed to give you an “SEO roadmap” of the links you need to build in order to rank in the top 3 positions in Google.

-A link gap analysis is a process I use to find out the average number of backlinks required in order to get to a top 3 position for a chosen keyword.
+A link gap analysis plays a vital role in search engine optimization (SEO) competitor analysis, as it allows you to discover opportunities to strengthen your SEO efforts by examining your competitors’ backlinks.
 Each one of those websites is going to have a backlink profile, so what we need to do is find the average of all 3 in order to get the number of links we need as a target.
 Simple, right?

-The issue is that not all backlinks are the same.
+The issue is that not all inbound links, also known as backlinks, are the same.
 Some might be from websites which have been around for years, some might be on sites that are brand new, or some on a blog which has been around for a while but hasn’t got much traction yet.
 The well established sites which have a lot of traffic will generally have a bit more power than the others and can make a lot more of a difference when you receive a link from them.

 How Long Does It Take To Get Your Website